 Terrestrial, Marine, And Semi-aquatic Mammals.

-Seals, sea lions, and walrus have similarities in their reliance on flippers to propel them through the water, the blubbery buoyant layers, and the lack of fur.
+Seals, sea lions, and walruses have similarities in their reliance on flippers to propel them through the water, the blubbery buoyant layers, and the lack of fur.
 However, these aquatic mammals are equipped to spend long periods on land to breed – however clumsy they may appear.

 Mammals In Harsh Environments

 On one side of this, you have the mammals found in polar regions.
 There aren’t many animals that can get by in these environments.
-But you will find that arctic species tend to have thicker coats in the winter and will blend themselves into the snow.
+But you will discover that arctic species tend to have thicker coats in the winter and will blend themselves into the snow.

 However, it isn’t just broader climates where you see these changes.

 In a North American forest, you could have bears, bobcats, and wolves wandering the forest floor searching for food.
-Deer species, rabbits and other prey will make their homes here.
+Deer species, rabbits, and other prey will make their homes here.

 These creatures are known as arboreal species because they spend so much time up in the trees and have become adapted to this life.
-It is safer up in the trees and they can find fruit and seeds to eat.
+It is safer up in the trees, and they can find fruit and seeds to eat.

 Some arboreal animals have clever adaptations to make life even easier up there.
-Squirrel species have extra mobility in their ankle joints so they can go head-first down the trunk.
+Squirrel species have extra mobility in their ankle joints so that they can go head-first down the trunk.
 Some flying squirrels have flaps of skin to help them glide between trees.